 Your email click thru rate can directly impact SEO.
 When people click links in your emails, it increases traffic and can boost SEO for the linked pages in the future.
 Of course, none of that happens if your subject lines aren’t motivating people to open those emails instead of swiping them away.

-Powering Up SEO in 2022: Next Steps
+Powering Up SEO: Next Steps

 You draw people to your website and landing pages with content that delivers the right information at the right time while leveraging the perfect emotional response.
 That’s just the beginning.
 You have the customer’s attention.
 Now it’s time to build a relationship.